perfsonar/esmond/docs/rpm_install.rst

 System Requirements
 ===================
 The RPM currently MUST be installed with **yum** on a `CentOS 6 <https://www.centos.org>`_ system with an i386/i686 or x86_64 architecture.
-It will not currently work correctly on other flavors of Linux including other flavors of RedHat.
+It may also work on other flavors of RedHat Linux but it is only tested on CentOS.
 It assumes a particular Python 2.7 package available for CentOS 6.
 Other operating systems should look at the instructions for installing from source.

 Configuring Yum
 ===================